rocicorp/replicache/doc/design.md

 }

 // A Replicache "mutator" function is just a normal JS function that accepts any JSON value, makes changes
 // to Replicache, and returns a JSON value.
-Users can invoke mutators themselves, via the return value
+Users can invoke mutators themselves, via the `mutate` property
-// from register().
-Also Replicache will itself invoke these functions during sync as part of conflict
+// of the `Replicache` instance.
+Also Replicache will itself invoke these functions during sync as part of
-// resolution.
+// conflict resolution.
 type MutatorImpl<Return extends JSONValue | void, Args extends JSONValue> = (
   tx: WriteTransaction,
-  args: Args,
+  args?: Args,
-) => Promise<Return>;
+) => MaybePromise<Return>;

 interface ReadTransaction {
   get(key: string): Promise<JSONValue | undefined>;